CreativeCodingLab/Polyphorm/README.md

 ### Controls
 Most of *Polyphorm*'s controls are a part of the UI, including changing the visualization modality and its parameters.
 The rest is mapped as follows:
 - Left/right/middle mouse: rotate/pan/zoom camera
-- F1: toggle UI
+- F1/Esc: toggle/terminate UI
-- F2: reset the simulation
-- F3: pause/resume the simulation
+- F2/F3: reset/toggle the simulation
 - F4: autorotating camera
-- F5: export agent data (./bin/export/)
-- F6: export field data (./bin/export/)
+- F5/F6: export agent/field data (to ./bin/export/)
-- F7: toggle continuous screen capture (stored in ./bin/capture)
+- F7/'1': activate continuous/single screen capture (stored in ./bin/capture)
-- F8: reset the field data (maintain agents' state)
+- F8: flush the trace data (but maintain agents' and simulation state)
-- F9: save current visualization state (camera + visual settings)
+- F9/F10: save/load current visualization state (camera + visual settings)
-- F10: load the saved visualization state
-- '1': take a single screenshot (stored in ./bin/capture)
-- Esc: terminate Polyphorm

 ### Simulation
 Immediately upon launching, *Polyphorm* starts fitting to the input data.
 The state of the fitting is captured in the red energy plot: the higher the energy value, the more are the simulation agents aligned with the input data.
 The spatio-temporal agent density is captured in the green histogram: healthy fits typically have a bell-shaped log-density distribution with a slight positive skew.